flotiq/flotiq-ui-plugin-thumbnail/Readme.md

 # About plugin

-This plugin generates thumbnails instead of simple link icon on objects grids, thumbnails are clickable, and after click modal with bigger version is shown.
+This plugin generates thumbnails instead of simple link icons on object grids.
+Thumbnails are clickable and after clicking, a modal with a bigger version is shown.

 ## Plugin outcome

-The thumbnail is visible in grid:
+The thumbnail is visible in the grid:

 <img src=".docs/images/grid.png" alt="plugin-settings" width="700"/>